gimlet-io/gimlet-documentation/src/pages/blog/options-for-kubernetes-pod-autoscaling.md

 Its data source is the Kubernetes Metrics API, which by the way also powers the `kubectl top` command, and backed by data provided by the `metrics-server` component.
 This component runs on your cluster and it is installed by default on GKE, AKS, CIVO and k3s clusters, but it needs to be manually installed on many others, like on Digital Ocean, EKS and Linode.

+The HPA resource is moderatelly well documented in the Kubernetes documentation.
+Some confusion arrises from the fact that there are blog posts out there showcasing different Kubernetes API versions: `autoscaling/v2` is not backwards compatible to v1!

-The HPA resource is moderatelly well documented in the Kubernetes documentation; most headaches arrise when you try to scale on resource metrics other than CPU and memory.
-In order to scale pods - let's say - based on HTTP metrics or queue length, you need to make the Kubernetes API aware of these metrics.
+More headaches arrise when you try to scale on resource metrics other than CPU and memory.
+In order to scale pods - let's say - based on number of HTTP requests or queue length, you need to make the Kubernetes API aware of these metrics.
 Luckilly there are open-source metrics backends implemented, and the best known is Prometheus Adapter.

 ## Prometheus Adapter